gauti1409/Covid_ADF_Project/README.md

 6. Use Azure databricks for transformation of one of the datasets.
 Then, ADF will be used as an orchestration tool rather than a trasnformation tool.

-7. All of the transformed data will then be used in our data lake later for use in ML Models by Data Scientists.

-8. We will also push the subset of the required data to the SQL database i.e Azure SQL Database so that it can be used for reporting.
+7. We will also push the subset of the required data to the SQL database i.e Azure SQL Database so that it can be used for reporting.
 We will then build a Power BI Report from this data.

 **Below is the Solution Architecture Diagram referred for this Project**